Habutiii/tp/docs/UserGuide.md

 **Parameter restrictions:**
 ***All parameters contains only printable ASCII characters***
+*** Please note that Biz tags are different from the entry Tags above.
 - **Feature and Tag:** A tag name should contain only English letters, digits, or '-' (dash).
 It must start and end with a letter or digit, and must not exceed 40 characters.
 Tags are case-insensitive.
   _Example: friend, VIP, family-member, project2025_